devjsonstringify/ordering-app/README.md

 ## Contact

-Are you interested in collaborating with me? send me an email at dev.json.stringify@gmail.com
+Are you interested in collaborating with me?
+At the moment I don't know about testing yet but it's already on my bucket list, so yeah if you have knowledge and experience at testing thingy I love talking to you send me an email at dev.json.stringify@gmail.com